 Studying Education at MBU

-MBU offers many degrees, certificates, and teaching license endorsements to prepare you for a career in education.
+MBU offers many degrees, certificates, and license pathways to prepare you for a career in education.
 Whether you’re looking to get a teaching license or expand your knowledge in the field of education, Mary Baldwin has you covered!

 Gaining a Teaching License At MBU